nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 * nRF21540 GPIO.
    It is compatible with the nRF21540 FEM and implements a 3-pin interface.
+   Optionally, support for the MODE pin can be enabled.

 * Simple GPIO.
    It is a simplified version, made to be compatible with other front-end modules.